banner

 praying hands Write a private prayer response to today’s Bible study:

-Looking Ahead: Despite his hope, God does not immediately deliver David and return him to Jerusalem.
+Looking Ahead: Despite David's hope, God doesn't immediately deliver David and return him to Jerusalem.
 What does he do while Waiting for Deliverance?
 What should we do?
 Find out in our Next Lesson.

 Previous Lesson | Next Lesson